 Who is behind the NEUROSEC YPAG?

 Gabriela Pavarini, a postdoctoral researcher with a background in psychology organises the meetings and normally facilitates the group.
-She is supported by research assistants Vanessa Bennett and Eddie Jacobs, as well as PhD students Arianna Manzini and Jessica Lorimer.
+She is joined by David Lyreskog, a post-doc in Philosophy.
+The YPAG is supported by research assistants Vanessa Bennett and Eddie Jacobs, as well as PhD students Arianna Manzini and Jessica Lorimer.
 Ilina Singh, Professor of Neuroscience and Society at the University of Oxford, is our research group leader.